Are Divorce Settlement Negotiations Confidential In Illinois?

 I don’t see why a negotiation regarding the best interests of a child could not or should not take place within the confines of a counselor’s office.
 Or a counselor could merely be present during formal negotiations at one of the lawyer’s offices and the confidentiality of a “counseling session” would still apply.

-Financial Settlements And Confidentiality In An Illinois Divorce
+Financial Settlement Offers And Confidentiality In An Illinois Divorce

 The parties can agree to confidentiality between themselves regarding the financial aspects of the case.
 The agreement can be entered into independently or the agreement can be entered as an order with the court.